 What's next?

-I'm totally happy to announce that with the next post begins a series to CppInsight.
-CppInsight is an awesome tool that I use heavily in my posts and in my classes to show the magic of the C++ compiler.
+I’m pleased to announce that the next post begins a series to CppInsight.
+CppInsight is an incredible tool that I use heavily in my posts and classes to show the magic of the C++ compiler.
 But the tool lacks a good introduction.
 Who can be better equipped for writing this introduction as Andreas Fertig, the author of CppInsight?

 My special thanks to Embarcadero